 This is a great book for someone wanting to learn HDL design as the examples are crystal-clear, and it can be hard to find real-world HDL examples on the net.
 The chapter on a CPU design alone will teach one a lot about coding for FPGAs.
 You will want some additional material.
 I recommend The VHDL Language Guide (free here) and Verilog HDL (not free here).

-About the author Jack G. Ganssle is a lecturer and consultant on embedded development issues.
+Jack G. Ganssle is a lecturer and consultant on embedded development issues.
 He conducts seminars on embedded systems and helps companies with their embedded challenges, and works as an expert witness on embedded issues.